The-alpha-male/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7 creates a script with global variable

-8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line

+9 divides